sdslabs/gasper/docs/content/configurations/iwa.md

 !!!info
     If your private key is passphrase protected then set the **using_passphrase** field to `true` and insert your passphrase as the value of the **passphrase** field

+!!!info
+    The password required for SSH access is provided by the user during application creation